CagriCatik/RRT-MPC/docs/configuration.md

 ```

 `algorithm` selects the planner implementation.
 When set to `rrt_star`, the
 remaining fields map directly to `PlannerParameters`.
-When set to `rrt`, the
+The `rrt_*` fields
-`rrt_*` fields configure the rectangular-world planner and its smoothing
+configure the rectangular-world planner and also control the Catmull-Rom
+post-processing that now runs on every successful plan.
+Both planners honour
-behaviour.
-Both planners honour deterministic seeds for reproducible runs.
+deterministic seeds for reproducible runs.

 Runtime overrides can be applied without editing YAML by constructing
 `PipelineConfig.from_dict({...})` and merging dictionaries.
 This is useful when